ca-ros/divvy-bikeshare/documentations/README.md

 > The **id_status** column represents the existing station_id of the selected station name to the official **Stations** table and **new_name** column represents the correct station name.
 Also, the column E **status**, gives information if the ID used to the name is either already exist or free in the official Stations table.

  > Upon checking we can obviously identify which names are duplicated, used a wrong station_id and missing from the official **Stations** table.
-By sorting the column by **id_status**, we can see that all the station_id in column A has a mixed of *varchar* and *numeric* types of data.
+By sorting the column by **id_status**, we can see that all the station_id in column A has a mixed types of data, *varchar* and *bigint*.

 **Cleaning process:**